What Are the 34 Symptoms of Perimenopause?

 Other Common Symptoms

-30. Digestive changes- Altered bowel habits or bloating may occur as estrogen influences gut motility.
+• Digestive Changes – Altered bowel habits or bloating

-These are the top 5 symptoms that have been reported by patients frequently.
+These are the top five symptoms most frequently reported by patients.

 How Long Do Perimenopause Symptoms Last?